Thomas' sleep story...

-Thomas had started waking more in the night because his daytime sleep needs had changed as he got older and Layla was still giving him more naps than he needed.
-He was having a bit too much day sleep and his last nap was happening too close to bedtime, meaning Thomas genuinely wasn't tired enough to sleep well at night.
-He was waking because he simply needed some awake time.
+We could see straight away that Thomas was having a bit too much day sleep and his last nap was happening too close to bedtime, meaning he genuinely wasn't tired enough to sleep well at night.
+He was waking at night simply because his sleep needs had changed and he needed some more awake time.

-When Layla was trying to do sleep training with him, it wasn't working because he wasn't ready to go back to sleep, not because he was being "naughty" or resisting the sleep training.
-You should NEVER try to sleep train or teach a baby to self-settle unless they're established in a good sleeping pattern first and are genuinely ready for sleep at the times they are being put to bed.
-So so often night waking is a result of poor daytime routine - too much or too little day sleep, naps that are too late in the day or too long or at the wrong times.
-If you're working to reduce night wakes with your little one you absolutely need to make sure their night waking isn't as a result of their day sleeps, which is completely out of their control and you won't be able to "fix" their nights until you first address their naps.
+So, so often, night waking is a direct result of your baby's daytime routine - either too much or too little day sleep, naps that are too late in the day, or too long, or at the wrong times.
+If you're working to reduce night wakes with your little one, you absolutely need to make sure their night waking isn't as a result of their day sleep.
+You won't be able to "fix" their nights until you first address their naps.

-After a wee while on our Sleep Program, Thomas was napping at the best times and for the right amount during the day, meaning he quite quickly consolidated his nighttime sleep and didn't need to stay awake in the night anymore.
-Layla was astounded with the result just by changing the times and lengths of his nap and that this could be achieved in such a short time with no need for any actual sleep training!
+After a wee while on our Sleep Program, Thomas was napping at the optimal times for his age during the day, and getting enough awake time so that he didn't need to stay awake in the night anymore.
+Layla was astounded that this could be achieved in such a short time and without the need for any actual sleep training!